tidewave-ai/tidewave_python/README.md

 # Tidewave

-> Tidewave Web for Django, FastAPI, and Flask is currently in alpha testing!

 Tidewave is the coding agent for full-stack web app development, deeply integrated with Python web frameworks, from the database to the UI.
 [See our website](https://tidewave.ai) for more information.

-This project can also be used as a standalone Model Context Protocol (MCP) server for your editors.
+This project supports Django, FastAPI, and Flask.
+It can also be used as a standalone Model Context Protocol (MCP) server for your editors.

 ## Installation